Bob Casale: Death

 On February 17, 2014, Casale died at the age of 61, in Los Angeles, California, due to heart failure.
 According to his brother Gerald, he went to the emergency room because he was coughing up blood.
 He was scheduled for tests and his family went home.
 During the tests, Casale became "agitated" and was given a sedative, after which his blood pressure plunged.
 He was given epinephrine.
 When his heart stopped, the medical staff was unable to get it started again.
-He was survived by his wife Lisa, his brother Gerald, three children, Alex, Samantha, Andrew, his biological French son that he had met a few years earlier, and his granddaughter from said son.
+He was survived by his wife Lisa; his brother Gerald; three children (Alex, Samantha, and Andrew, who is his biological French son whom he had met a few years earlier); and his granddaughter.

 Devo toured the U.S. and Canada in June and July 2014, playing ten dates consisting of their "experimental music" composed and recorded from 1974 to 1978.
 Planned as a 40th anniversary tour, this outing was billed as the "Hardcore Devo" tour.
 Partial proceeds for the ten shows went to support Casale's family.

 Casale was cremated.
 His remains were placed in a 3D-printed urn shaped like a Devo energy dome.